Problem 47, Proposed by L.E. Dickson, Fellow in Mathematics, University of Chicago:

 [writings] [soft] [teaching] [seminar] [for students] [talks] [links & files]

-Below are are given several topics suitable to all levels: PhD, master, or bachelor.
+Below are given several topics suitable to all levels: PhD, master, bachelor, or even high school.
 Some of the topics may involve computers, in which cases one should be comfortable in making hands dirty with computer code (in one or more common programming languages and/or computer algebra systems like GAP).
 The topics are given merely for orientation -- all kind of alterations, variations and additions are possible.
 See also my writings which usually contain list of questions for further investigations.

 For students outside Ostrava and Czech Republic: funded PhD positions are available each spring.
 Here is a blurb in English and Ukrainian.
 If interested, please contact me me with informal inquiries.